Navigate this section

 What is a Three-Part Rate Structure?

-A three-part rate divides billed amounts between the cost to serve the customer account (customer charge), the total amount of electricity consumed by that customer over a customer’s monthly billing cycle (energy charge), and – new – the most electricity the customer uses at one time during their monthly billing cycle (demand charge).
+The three-part rate divides billed amounts between the cost to serve the customer account (customer charge), the total amount of electricity consumed by that customer over a customer’s monthly billing cycle (energy charge), and – new – the most electricity the customer uses at one time during their monthly billing cycle (demand charge).

 Here's the three-part rate breakdown (actual amounts are in the chart above):